Between India & Tibet Autonomous Region of the People’s Republic of China.

 Head of State: Rt.
 Hon.
 President Ms. Bidya Devi Bhandari (elected on Oct 29, 2015)

 Head of Government: Rt.
 Hon.
-Prime Minister Mr. Puspa Kamal Dahal (Prachanda) (elected on August3, 2016)
+Prime Minister Mr. Sher Bahadur Deuba (elected on June 7, 2017)

 Membership International Organisations/Groups: United Nations, Non-Aligned Movement, South Asian Association for Regional Co-operation (SAARC), Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC).